Load more posts

 RACINE.
 LUCILLE.
 COMPUTERS.

+My name is Sherry Dewane.
 Welcome to my blog.
 I hope you find the graphics and the stories as interesting as I.

 Why a Love Letter to Arizona?
 And why postcards?
 And, PS - why am I doing this?